MattuArg/MattuArg/README.md

 ### What I do?
-I am currently learning Next.js and then continue to build projects for my portfolio.
+I am currently creating individual projects for my portfolio.